HWal/Meter_Pulses/README.md

 The ip address (automatically given to the unit by the DHCP server) is reported on the serial monitor.
 To connect, type the address into the address field of your browser on a PC or mobile phone as long as it is connected to the same local network.
 From the outside world you need to type your public ip address.
 This requires that you have performed the port forwarding mentioned above.

 You should now have a simple webpage on your browser, allowing you to monitor the values calculated from the meter pulses.
-Also, if you enter the meter counter value at bootup, you can keep track of the total electric energy consumed in your house/flat on your mobile phone or PC.
+Also, if you enter the current meter kWh value after bootup (only once per system start), you can keep track of the total electric energy consumed in your house/flat on your mobile phone or PC.
+Note: I have found that there is a small drift in the energy value calculated from the LED blinks compared to the meter display itself.
+Any suggestions to explain this are very welcome.